linfanf/linfanf.github.io/_pages/research.md

 Works in progress
 ======
 Subsample-based Estimation of Markov Chain Expectations.
-With Peter Glynn and Markus Pelger.
+With Peter Glynn.

 Efficient Parametric Estimation of Markov Chain Expecations.
 With Peter Glynn.